What is a Fuel Tax Bond?

 Fuel Tax Bonds are also known as an International Fuel Tax Bond (IFTA Bonds).
 These commercial bonds provide insurance against a fuel seller’s non-payment of any gas tax.
 Owners, just like other business operators in Michigan and Minnesota, should be prepared for a credit check which can significantly influence the quoted rates.

 A fuel tax bond is a type of surety bond required by the government in order to legally operate a business that sells fuel.
-It's an essential ingredient for businesses in this sector, whether they're situated in Michigan, Minnesota, or anywhere else in the U.S.
+A specific type of fuel tax bond is the motor fuels tax bond, which is required in states like New Jersey to satisfy state taxation obligations for fuel distributors.
+It’s an essential ingredient for businesses in this sector, whether they’re situated in Michigan, Minnesota, or anywhere else in the U.S.

 How does a fuel tax bond work?

 A fuel tax bond is a type of surety bond that is required by the government in order to legally operate a business that sells fuel.
-It's an essential ingredient for businesses in this sector.
+After receiving approval for a fuel tax bond, the applicant must sign an indemnity agreement with the surety, which obligates the principal to reimburse the surety for any claims made against the bond due to non-compliance with regulations.
+It’s an essential ingredient for businesses in this sector.
 It is a guarantee that the business will pay all applicable taxes on fuel sales.
 The bond is a contract between three parties: the business owner (the principal), the government (the obligee), and the surety company (the surety).
 The principal is the business owner who is required to obtain the fuel tax bond.

 What are the benefits of a fuel tax bond?